-- Paper files and other records or documents containing personal and or sensitive data are kept securely and destroyed securely
+- Paper files, digital files and other records or documents containing personal and or special category data are kept securely

 - Records are held in accordance with the Data Protection and Freedom of Information Acts and any other relevant provisions.